Woman looking down

 Respecting the Mountain

-The summit of Mauna Kea is sacred to native Hawaiians, and the home of Poliahu, the snow goddess.
-Visitors are asked to respect the mountain, and not litter or disturb the environment in any way.
+The summit of Mauna Kea is sacred to Native Hawaiians, and the home of Poliʻahu, the snow goddess.
+The mountain is also a place of deep cultural and spiritual connection, tied to creation stories and ancestral practices.
+Visitors are asked to respect the mountain and not litter or disturb the natural environment in any way.

 Getting to Mauna Kea

-Follow Saddle Road (Hwy 200) until you reach the Mauna Kea access road (it’s directly across from parking form the Pu’u Huluhulu Cinder Cone).
+Follow Saddle Road (Hwy 200) until you reach the Mauna Kea access road which is directly across from the parking area of Pu’u Huluhulu Cinder Cone.
 Drive carefully as you ascend.
-It’s not unusual for free range cows to cross the road, and in the dark and mist they can be difficult to see (the visitor center actually sells “Beware of Invisible Cows” bumper stickers).
+It’s not unusual for free range cows to cross the road, and in the dark and mist they can be difficult to see.
+The visitor center actually sells cheeky “Beware of Invisible Cows” bumper stickers.

 At 9,200 feet you’ll find the visitor center.
-If you’re planning on continuing to the summit, stop here for an hour first to acclimatize to the elevation.
-After the visitor center things get tricky--the gravel road to the summit should only be attempted with 4WD, and most 4WD rental agencies don't allow you to take their vehicles to the Mauna Kea summit.
-Several tour agencies do make the trip however and include parkas and thick gloves so you don't have to pack your own winter gear all the way to Hawaii!
+If you’re planning on continuing to the summit, stop here for an hour first to get used to the higher elevation.
+After the visitor center, only 4WD vehicles are allowed on the gravel road.
+Several tour agencies do make the trip however and include parkas and thick gloves, so you don't have to pack your own winter gear all the way to Hawaiʻi!

 Info on the Mauna Kea summit